Physical Education

 Physical Education at Penwortham Primary School

-Our Physical Education Curriculum – Intent
+Our Physical Education Curriculum

-Our Physical Education curriculum is designed to:
+Our PE curriculum is designed to:

-• develop pupils’ physical skills, coordination and control
+• develop physical skills, coordination and control

 • promote healthy, active lifestyles and positive wellbeing